vlasovskikh/funcparserlib/doc/FAQ.md

 parser that may apply it to the input _forever._ This is the cause of an infinite loop.

-You **must not** pass a universally successful parser to a parser returned by `many`.
+You **must not** pass a universally successful parser to the `many` combinator.

-Consider the following parers:
+Consider the following parsers:

     from funcparserlib.parser import a, many, maybe, pure